 Thinker / Writer / Speaker

-JOE HOLLAND is an eco-philosopher and Catholic-Christian theologian exploring the ecological, social, and spiritual breakdown of Modern Industrial Civilization and the philosophical, religious, and scientific search for a Postmodern Ecological Civilization.
+JOE HOLLAND is an eco-philosopher and Catholic-Christian theologian exploring the ecological, social, and spiritual breakdown of Modern Industrial-Colonial Civilization and the philosophical, religious, and scientific search for a Postmodern Electronic-Ecological Civilization.

 Earlier, Joe served for 15 years as Research Associate at the Washington DC Center of Concern, created jointly by the international Jesuits and the US Catholic Bishops to work with the United Nations on global issues.
 Later, he taught at New York Theological Seminary in New York City, at the Theological School of Drew University in Madison, New Jersey, and at the Florida Center for Theological Studies in Miami, Florida.
 For both the Center of Concern and Pax Romana, he served as NGO Representative to the Economic and Social Council of the United Nations in New York City.